IanMulvany/partiallyattended/_posts/2012-10-11-literature-data-integration.markdown

 The search engine in the index to the journal - google - google scholar - pubmed - etc.

 One of the issues that journals have is with the issue of "publishing data".
-Most journals do not want to take on the responsibility of peer reviewing the data data.
+Most journals do not want to take on the responsibility of peer reviewing the data.
 Perhaps better to think about the journals as being a conduit to get to posted or deposited data.

 They wonder whether people actually reuse data?